tonirzv/instagramapi/README.md

 ## Instagramapi
-Instagramapi allows you to get pictures, descriptions, user data etc... of an instagram account.
+Instagramapi allows you to get pictures of an instagram account.

 ## Deployment